JoicePaz/JoicePaz/README.md

 [LinkedIn Monte Carlo Article](https://www.linkedin.com/pulse/t%C3%A9cnica-de-simula%C3%A7%C3%A3o-monte-carlo-joice-paz/)

-> The mind that opens to a new idea never returns to its original size
+> The mind that opens to a new idea never returns to its original size (I know, very clichê)